Beyond Meat Logo

 In 2021, the font of the Beyond Meat logo was bolder than the previous version.
 It still lacks serifs, as the sans-serif font displays well on both large billboards and small labels.

-The color scheme includes:
+The color scheme includes the following:

 • Green (#6AB335);